 - Hepatitis C is more infectious than HIV.

-- It was first marked on 1st October 2004 when some patients ran an awareness complain against Hepatitis C.
+- It was first marked on 1st October 2004 when some patients ran an awareness complaint against Hepatitis C.

-- There are a series of blood tests that confirms that what degree of Hepatitis you are suffering from.
+- There are a series of blood tests that confirm that what degree of Hepatitis you are suffering from.
 It tells about the type of Hepatitis the person is suffering from.